Belly Button Piercing: Pain, Healing, Cost, Aftercare, Jewelry

 Heart belly button ring with pink clear red purple black CZ titanium $22.9, SHOP NOW.

 This is probably the most common jewelry type used for navel piercings.
-However, most shops use specially designed curved barbells called "banana bells."
+However, most shops use specially designed curved barbells called "banana barbells."
 These have one end bead that is larger than the other.
 That makes them great for showing off larger stones.

 Pros: